-4.10 Petty Cash
+4.12 Petty Cash

 The petty cash system operates to reimburse legitimate, urgent and operational business expenses incurred by Council officers in the conduct of Council activities.

-The maximum claim for petty cash reimbursement is \$100 per receipt.
+The maximum claim for petty cash reimbursement is \$100 per receipt and will be authorised as per the delegations listed under 4.8 of this document.